Find Online Colleges

 On June 6, 1977, the US Postal Service issued a set of four stamps illustrating American butterflies.
 One stamp depicted the Oregon swallowtail.
 But the greatest honor came on July 16, 1979, when the Oregon swallowtail was adopted as Oregon's state insect.

-Description of the Oregon State Insect: Oregon Swallowtail Butterfly
+Oregon State Insect: Oregon Swallowtail Butterfly

 There is probably no other family of butterflies as familiar to everyone as the Swallowtails.
 This family includes many of the largest and most beautifully colored American butterflies.
 Most of the five hundred species of Swallowtails are found in the tropics and the Birdwing Swallowtails, from tropical Australia, are among the biggest butterflies in the world.